dtrckd/pymake/Readme.md

 * gramarg.py : define the command-line options for a project. <!-- explaine the exp_append type -->

-###### Pyamke Commands
+##### Pymake Commands

 Create your own project:

     pymake init

 If new models or script are added in the project, you'll need to update the pymake index :

     pymake update

 Show/list things :

     pymake -l atom   # show available models (don't ask me why is not -l model, we'll see that later!) pymake -l script # show available scripts pymake -l expe   # show available designs of experimentation
     pymake show expe_name # equivalent to: pymake expe_name --simulate|-s

 Run a experience :

     pymake run [expe_name] --script script_name [script options...]

-###### Track your data and results
+##### Track your data and results

-Pymake provide a mechanism in order to track data from a specification to another.
+Pymake provide a mechanism in order to track data from an experience specification to another.

 Data Lookup and Output Data path specification are automatically adapted from the design of experiments.
 Note that you can specify the format of the results of each experiments with `--format options`, see examples.